UX Case Study: UX Scoring

 Pain points across roles

-“To stop a launch over low design quality, we need evidence, not opinions.” — Nathan, Technical Lead
+“To stop a launch over low design quality, we need evidence, not opinions.” — Technical Lead

-“Launch approvals are frustrating—I don’t know where we stand until the meeting.” — Luna, Software Engineer
+“Launch approvals are frustrating—I don’t know where we stand until the meeting.” — Software Engineer

-“If design reviews happened earlier, we’d save time and energy.” — Pasha, Product Manager
+“If design reviews happened earlier, we’d save time and energy.” — Product Manager

 Defining Our Direction